James B. Kelly, PhD

 Dr. Kelly has been a guest lecturer at Queen's University Belfast (November 2013) and at the Centre for International Studies, University of Southern California (January 2013).
 He has also been an invited lecturer at the Privy Council Office, the Department of Justice, and the Parliament of Canada.
 Dr. Kelly has also delivered lectures at the Crown Law Office and Ministry of Justice in New Zealand, and at the Department of Justice and Community Safety in the Australian Capital Territory.
 Finally, Dr. Kelly has been an invited guest of the Scrutiny of Acts and Regulations Committee at the Parliament of Victoria in Melbourne, Australia, as well as the Scrutiny of Bills Committee at the Australian Senate.

-Canadian and Comparative Judicial Politics; Parliamentary Bills of Rights and the legislative process; Northern Ireland and the Bill of Rights debate.
+Canadian and Comparative Judicial Politics; Parliamentary Bills of Rights and the legislative process; Politics of Northern Ireland

 POLI 204 Introduction to Canadian Politics

 POLI 324 Parliament and the Charter

 POLI 407 Parliamentary Bills of Rights

 POLI 428 Constitutional Politics in CanadaPOLI 611 Judicial Politics and Policy Making

 Books and Guest Editorships